Self-publishing is taking the book world by storm… so what is self-publishing exactly?

 Publishing a book on your own

-To recap self-publishing, it goes something like this: You write a book, you have the book edited, formatted, and designed.
+To recap self-publishing, it goes something like this: You learn how to write a book, you write it, then have the book edited, formatted, and designed.

 Then, you have a printer or publishing platform publish your book, while you market the book and do book maintenance.